AlexisMolinaMR/MedImageGAN/README.md

 One appreciable feature of GAN training is the unique training mode they display.
 By judging the training by the loss values and plots one might be tempted to stop the training before the quality of images reached its best with the given architecture.
 In this experiment we wanted to asssess if the worst performing batch size could get better with more training epochs.

+We observed that with longer training, that is with more epochs, the output of the worst performing GAN with batch size tweaking is able to output images that resemble the input images.
+Since with the proper parameters the GAN trained well with only 200 epochs we resumed the experimentation with that training length.

 ![longtrain](https://user-images.githubusercontent.com/48655676/114547222-72b11980-9c5e-11eb-85d5-95a5d7b8d0b8.png)

 ![grid_longtrain](https://user-images.githubusercontent.com/48655676/114547228-75137380-9c5e-11eb-8c8d-22cdc3479350.png)

 #### Latent vector size

+Is has been reported that increasing the input vector size has result in better generation of images.
+This may be caused be a bigger sampling space which gives better chances to the _Generator_ to construct a wider diversity of images and thus, a better chance to resemble the real input and fool the _Discriminator_.

+In our case, experimenting with this feature has not given better image quality but descreased the training time.

 ##### Latent vector of size 128